tbu222/capstone/README.md

 Add item to cart so user can add item to cart

 d.
 Walk someone through the standard user flow for the website Before login, user can see the product but unable to do anything. after login, user can start search/add to cart the item they need.
-Payment will be handle with Stripe.
+Payment will be handle with Stripe. <br />
-/signup user can sign up for an account
+/signup user can sign up for an account <br />
-/login user can login
+/login user can login <br />
-/addbrand admin can add new brand
+/addbrand admin can add new brand <br />
-/addcat admin can add new category
+/addcat admin can add new category <br />
-/addproduct admin can add new product
+/addproduct admin can add new product  <br />
-/brands show all the brand
+/brands show all the brand <br />
-/category show all the category
+/category show all the category <br />
-/carts show the item in cart
+/carts show the item in cart <br />
-/  homepage that display all product /orders/#invoicenumber show list of item under the invoice number
+/  homepage that display all product <br />
+/orders/#invoicenumber show list of item under the invoice number <br />

 /payment user can pay for the item, this is handle through strip api